Glossary

 XML External Entity (XXE)

 An XML External Entity attack is a type of web security vulnerability where the attack against an application that parses XML input.
 This attack ensues when XML input containing a reference to an external entity is processed by a delicately configured XML parser.
 By leveraging the XXE vulnerability to perform server-side request forgery (SSRF) attacks, an attacker can accelerate an XXE attack to compromise the underlying server or other back-end infrastructure.
-This attack may head to the disclosure of private data, denial of service, server-side request forgery, port scanning from the viewpoint of the machine where the parser is located, and additional system impacts.
+This attack may lead to the disclosure of private data, denial of service, server-side request forgery, port scanning from the viewpoint of the machine where the parser is located, and additional system impacts.

 Z